mattermost/mattermost-developer-documentation/site/content/blog/2019-09-29-avoiding-flaky-tests.md

 * Don't use `time.Sleep`?
 Do use `time.Sleep`?
 Know when to use `time.Sleep` responsibly.
 * Know your database semantics.
 * Expect anything from the unexpected and plan accordingly.
+* Assume anything outside of your control will eventually fail.
 * Every flaky test is a bug.
 Don't assume it's always a bug in the test.